Types of Vaginal Discharge and Your Health

-As women, it’s really important to be aware that the presence of vaginal discharge doesn’t always indicate an infection and is something normal and nothing to be embarrassed about.
-To be clear, however, changes in the normal appearance of vaginal discharge may indicate a problem.
+As women, it’s really important to be aware that the presence of vaginal discharge doesn’t always indicate an infection.
+It is completely normal and nothing to be embarrassed about.
+To be clear, however, changes in types of vaginal discharge may indicate a problem.

-What types of changes in vaginal discharge should I be aware of?
+What types of vaginal discharge should I be aware of?

-The majority of changes in vaginal discharge are a sign that there is some type of infection, either fungal, viral or bacterial, or even a sexually transmitted disease.
-When these changes start to appear, they’re often accompanied by other symptoms, warning you that there is a problem.
+The majority of changes in vaginal discharge are a sign that there is some type of infection.
+This can be fungal, viral, bacterial, or even a sexually transmitted disease.
+When these changes start to appear, they’re often accompanied by other symptoms.
+In this way, your body is warning you that there is a problem.

 It’s important to know which changes to vaginal discharge are taking place in order to treat the infection or illness as soon as possible.